Join us in Oxford or online this Holy Week and Easter as we celebrate Christ's passion and resurrection in words, music and prayer.

 Holy Communion (1662 Book of Common Prayer)

-Philip Moore's Via Crucis: Organ meditation and prayers for Holy Week
+Philip Moore's Via Crucis: An organ meditation for Holy Week

-With address by The Revd Dr Zachary Guiliano
+With Holy Week sermon by The Revd Dr Zachary Guiliano

 • Maundy Thursday, 17th April